How Hungry is AI? Benchmarking Energy, Water, and Carbon Footprint of LLM Inference: GPT-4o Environmental Impact Case Study

 \subsection{Estimated 2025 Annual Water Footprint of GPT-4o Inference}

 As showcased in Figure \ref{fig:gpt4ostudycase}, we translate estimated cooling and infrastructure-related water usage into real-world benchmarks.
 Based on scaled inference volumes, GPT-4o’s annual water consumption is projected to be between 1,334,991 kiloliters (kL) and 1,579,680 kL.
-These quantities are roughly equivalent to filling over 500 Olympic-sized swimming pools (1,250,000 kL).
+These quantities are roughly equivalent to filling over 500 Olympic-sized pools or to supporting the annual drinking needs of 1.2 million people.
 Importantly, this consumption refers to evaporated freshwater permanently removed from local ecosystems rather than recycled.
 GPT-4o alone is responsible for evaporating an amount of freshwater equivalent to the annual drinking needs of almost 1.2 million people.